Online Hindi Classes

 What is the cost for online classes?

-The rate for online classes is USD $50 per instruction hour.
-If this rate is prohibitive for you, feel free to contact me to discuss lowering it.
+The rate for online classes is USD $70 per instruction hour.
+If this rate is prohibitive for you, feel free to contact me to see if I can accommodate you.

 What are the hardware requirements for online classes?

-- A computer running the latest version of Skype or Google Hangouts (if necessary, a smartphone can work as an alternative)
+- A laptop or desktop computer running the latest version of Zoom, Skype or Google Chrome (for Google Meet)

 - A headset (ideal but not required if you have an in-built microphone)